-Personnel Files.
 The official personnel file is an electronic file that is maintained in the Human Resources Department.
 If the Employer designates a new department to assume the responsibilities of the official personnel file, the Union will be notified in writing of such change.

-Employees shall have the right to inspect the contents of their official personnel file electronically via MyNMU.
+Employees shall have the right to inspect the contents of their official personnel file electronically via MyNMU or may make an appointment with Human Resources to review the electronic file.

-Any written documentation regarding an employee, generated outside the university's employment system, will result in a dated copy being sent to the employee and notification that a copy will be placed in their personnel file.
+Any written documentation regarding an employee, generated outside the University's employment system, will result in a dated copy being sent to the employee and notification that a copy will be placed in their personnel file.
 The employee has a right to submit a response to the report or statement and such response shall be attached to and filed with the report or statement in the employee's personnel file.
-The employee has the right to request that letters of commendation be placed in their official personnel file.

-1.13.1 If an employee disagrees with information contained in his personnel file, removal or correction of that information may be mutually agreed upon by the Employer and the employee.
+1.13.1 If an employee disagrees with information contained in the personnel file, removal or correction of that information may be mutually agreed upon by the Employer and the employee.
 If an agreement is not reached, the employee may submit a written statement explaining the employee's position.
 The statement and supporting documentation shall not exceed seven (7) sheets of 8-1/2 inch x 11 inch paper and shall be included when the information is divulged to a third party and as long as the original information is a part of the file.
 If either the Employer or employee knowingly places in the personnel file information which is false, then the Employer or employee, whichever is appropriate, shall have remedy through legal action to have that information expunged.

-- 1.13.2 Employees shall have the right to place in their files materials which attest to their proficiency, experience, or update their educational achievements. - 1.13.3 If an employee has not already received a copy of a disciplinary or evaluative document by the time that such a document is placed in the employee's personnel file, the employee shall be sent a copy by certified mail at the time it is included in the personnel file. - 1.14 Posted Copy.
+- 1.13.2 Employees shall have the right to place in their files materials which attest to their proficiency, experience, or update their educational achievements.
+The employee has the right to request that letters of commendation be placed in the official personnel file. - 1.13.3 If an employee has not already received a copy of a disciplinary or evaluative document by the time that such a document is placed in the employee's personnel file, the employee shall be sent a copy by certified mail at the time it is included in the personnel file. - 1.14 Posted Copy.
 The Employer shall post an electronic copy of this Agreement on the Human Resources web site within 30 days after ratification by both parties. - 1.15 Health and Safety.
 The Employer shall continue to make provisions for the health and safety of its employees during hours of employment and affirms its obligation under federal and state laws. - 1.15.1 The existing University-wide Health and Safety Committee will meet at least once every other month (with the possible exception of the summer months).
-In the event the University abolishes a University-wide Committee, the Director of Human Resources, or the Director's designee, shall meet with a Local 2178 UAW Committee comprised of three (3) Union representatives at least once every other month (with the possible exception of the summer months).
+In the event the University abolishes a University-wide Committee, the Head of Human Resources, or Human Resources' designee, shall meet with a Local 2178 UAW Committee comprised of three (3) Union representatives at least once every other month (with the possible exception of the summer months).
 Prior to the Union representative raising an item at any Committee meeting, the employee(s) affected by the item shall bring the matter to the attention of their immediate supervisor.